Running with the Rat Pack.

 If you were Hollywood royalty in the 1930s, you might have bought a coachbuilt Packard, Duesenberg or Rolls-Royce.
 Coachbuilding options were fewer three decades later, but Hollywood elite could still buy high design and handcrafted exclusivity with Italy’s Ghia L 6.4, with just 26 built.

-RM/Sotheby’s will offer the first of those 26 next month, one that is said to have been owned by actor Peter Lawford from 1960-1963.
-It’s also one of a handful that received modifications by the legendary car customizer George Barris, most notably Cibie headlights that replaced the round units and gave the Ghia a more exotic visage.
+RM/Sotheby’s will offer the first of those 26 next month.
+Further, one that is said to have been owned by actor Peter Lawford from 1960-1963.
+It’s also one of a handful that received modifications by the legendary car customizer George Barris.
+Most notably, Cibie headlights that replaced the round units and gave the Ghia a more exotic visage.
 These became known as the “Rat Pack” models as they were delivered to Frank Sinatra, Dean Martin, Lawford and other entertainers.

 The Ghia L 6.4 is sometimes mistakenly referred to as a Dual-Ghia, because the car was a successor to the 1956-1958 model of that name and was conceptually similar.
 The difference was in where and how the cars were built.
 Both were for a while known as “hybrids” for their blend of European coachbuilding and American mechanicals.
 Also, both cars had Ghia, Chrysler and an American trucking magnate in common.

-Carrozzeria Ghia began a relationship with Chrysler in the early 1950s, turning out a number of stunning concept cars designed by Chrysler’s head of design, Virgil Exner.
-(One, the 1956 Norseman, sits at the bottom of the Atlantic Ocean off of Nantucket aboard the Italian ocean liner Andrea Doria, which sank on July 25, 1956 after a collision with the Swedish liner Stockholm, with 46 lives lost.)
+Carrozzeria Ghia began a relationship with Chrysler in the early 1950s.
+He began by turning out a number of stunning concept cars designed by Chrysler’s head of design, Virgil Exner.
+(One, the 1956 Norseman, sits at the bottom of the Atlantic Ocean off of Nantucket.
+That is to say, aboard the Italian ocean liner Andrea Doria, which sank on July 25, 1956.
+This was after a collision with the Swedish liner Stockholm, with 46 lives lost.)

 The early 1950s Firearrow series, built on Dodge chassis, culminated in the Firearrow IV, which was essentially a production-ready prototype.
 Enter one Eugene Casaroll.
 An American trucking mogul, Casaroll had manufactured two-engine heavy transport trucks for the military in WWII, hence naming his company Dual-Motors.
 Casaroll had also addressed a transportation problem for U.S. carmakers after WWII by manufacturing long-distance car haulers that could handle up to 10 cars at a time.